proyecto-eden-3-esferas/SVG/README.md

 ### Classes and Functions with the Same Interface as those in Boost Geometry

 I set out to code some classes and functions with the same interface as those in Boost Geometry.
-That will automatically make all calls relieant on these classes compatible with Boost Geometry.
+That will automatically make all calls relyant on these classes compatible with Boost Geometry.

 These classes are to be held in files without a `schematics` prefix.